Korn Ferry Interview: Process, Cases & How to Prepare (2026)

 Key behavioral themes: leadership under ambiguity, influencing without authority, analytical problem-solving depth, resilience and learning from failure, and why organizational consulting specifically (not just "consulting").

 Use the STAR method for every answer.
-Korn Ferry invented the competency-based interview framework — they will notice if your stories lack structure.
+Korn Ferry interviewers are likely to notice whether your stories have a clear situation, action, and measurable result.
 Our behavioral interview consulting guide covers how to build a story bank that flexes across question types.

 How to Structure Korn Ferry Cases: Organizational Problem Framework